Tractable Post-Selection Maximum Likelihood Inference for the Lasso: Asymptotics for Conditional Estimators

-\begin{remark}[High-Dimensional Problems] The lasso is often used in cases where the number of covariates $p$ is much larger than $n$.
+\begin{remark}[High-Dimensional Problems] The Lasso is often used in cases where the number of covariates $p$ is much larger than $n$.
 In order to make asymptotic analysis relevant to such cases it is common to assume that $p$ grows with the sample size.
 While the theory developed here does not explicitly treat such a high-dimensional setting, none of our assumptions prevent us from allowing the model selection function $S_n$ to consider a growing number of covariates as $n$ grows.
-Specifically, if we assume that the $\ell_1$ penalty scales at the rate of

-as prescribed e.g.~by \citet{hastie2015statistical}, then our theory applies as long as the assumptions of Lemma \ref{fastLemma} are satisfied and $\log p _n = o(n)$. \end{remark}
+Specifically, if we assume that the $\ell_1$ penalty scales at the rate of $ \lambda_n = O\left( \sqrt{n\log p_n} \right) $ as prescribed e.g.~by \citet{hastie2015statistical}, then our theory applies as long as the assumptions of Lemma \ref{fastLemma} are satisfied and $\log p _n = o(n)$. \end{remark}

 \begin{remark}[Normality] While we made a simplifying normality assumption, we expect that for fixed dimension $p$, non-normal errors can be addressed using conditions similar to those outlined by \citet{tibshirani2015uniform}.
-For theory for selective inference with non-normal errors in the high-dimensional case, see the work of \citet{tian2015asymptotics}. \end{remark}
+For theory for selective inference with non-normal errors in the high-dimensional case, see the work of \citet{Tian16}. \end{remark}